Moorestown, New Jersey: Local government

 Moorestown's municipal government operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under Council-Manager plan E, which was implemented as of January 1, 1967, based on the recommendations of a Charter Study Commission.
 This form of government is used in 42 municipalities (of the 564) statewide.
 The Township Council is comprised of five members, who are elected at-large in partisan elections to four-year terms of office on a staggered basis, with either two or three seats coming up for election in even-numbered years.
 At a reorganization meeting held in January after each election, the council selects a mayor and a deputy mayor from among its members.
 The township manager, a full-time professional administrator, is appointed by the council.
 Under the township's administrative code and the Faulkner Act, the manager has the township's executive and administrative authority and responsibility.
 The township manager is Kevin Aberant.

+As of 2025, the Moorestown Township Council includes Mayor Quinton Law (D, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy mayor Sue Mammarella (D, term on committee ends 2028; term as deputy mayor ends 2025), James A. Barry (D, 2028), Nicole Gillespie (D, 2026) and Christopher Keating (D, 2028).

 In 2004, Moorestown elected a majority Democratic council for the first time in its history.
 In 2008, the Moorestown Republicans won back three seats, giving them a 4–1 majority starting in 2009.
 On Election Day 2012, Republicans Victoria Napolitano (5,580 votes), and Phil Garwood (5,467 votes), along with Democrat J. Greg Newcomer (5,345 votes), won election to the three open seats on the township council, outpacing Republican Pete Palko (5,321 votes) and Democrats Brian Sattinger (4,899 votes) and Mark Hines (4,869 votes).
 Republicans maintained a 4–1 majority, and Stacey Jordan was sworn in as Moorestown's first female mayor on January 7, 2013.